The Big Question

-Let me start with a question for you… Have ever been mad at anyone?
+Let me start with the question… Have ever been mad at anyone?

 If you answered “yes” this is the right story for you.
 If you answered “no” maybe you should look for a story on telling the truth!